aqli-epic/annual.updates/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of annual.report.june.2022 is to …
+The goal of the annual.updates repository is to:

 -   Serve as a repository of all the figures and underlying datasets of the AQLI Annual Reports and factsheets.